 For Password it is: (16*100)/24 = 66.66%

-The requirement set is already there with you for the Login functionality of mercury tours application.
+The requirement set is already there with you for the Login functionality of the Mercury Tours application.
 Let us directly create the manual test for the same.
 To design the test scenarios for manual testing, go with the section ‘Test Case Design’.

-For test case design, you will have to add different data values and create the combinations of them.
+For test case design, add different data values and create combinations of them.
 Let us do it step by step.

 Step #3: Right-click on the ‘LoginData’ sheet and create two attributes one by one as ‘UserName’ and ‘Password’.

-Note: Here, attribute means the web elements.
-You have to create a combination of test data values for these attributes as valid data, invalid data, etc.
+Here, attribute means the web elements.
+Create a combination of test data values for these attributes as valid data, invalid data, etc.

 Step #4: Right-click on the attribute ‘UserName’ and select the option to create the instance.

-For valid data the icon is correct but for an invalid data value, you have to correct it.
+For valid data, the icon is correct, but for an invalid data value, you have to correct it.
 There is a ‘Properties’ tab on the right side.
 Click on that and open the properties of the instances.
-Select the option ‘character’ and make it ‘invalid’ for ‘InvalidData’ instance.
+Select the option ‘character’ and make it ‘invalid’ for the ‘InvalidData’ instance.
 The icon will change.

 Step #7: Get the combination of data values and create the test scenarios.
 For this, go to the option ‘Complete Instances’ in the menu bar and select the option as ‘Pairwise’.
 You will get the combination of valid and invalid data and 4 test scenarios based on the same.